ACCESS-NRI/action-build-and-upload-conda-packages/README.md

 The above commands have multiple command-line arguments that can be passed, for each of the respective command, by using the `conda_build_args`, `conda_convert_args` and `anaconda_upload_args` input parameters.

-Refer to the [Pass additional command-line arguments example](#pass-additional-command-line-arguments-example) for a practical case on the usage of these input parameters.
+Refer to the [Example 4: Pass additional command-line arguments](#pass-additional-command-line-arguments-example) for practical usage of these input parameters.

 > [!WARNING]
 > Some command line arguments in `conda_build_args`, `conda_convert_args` or `anaconda_upload_args` cannot be specified because they are either already handled internally by the action or conflict with specific input parameters:<br>